haakenlid/hken.no/pages/blog/cards-pwa/index.md

 <!-- vim: set ft=markdown spl=en spell :-->
-A progressive web app built from [create-react-app][create-react-app] The animations are created using only html and css.
+A progressive web app built from [create-react-app][cra] The animations are created using only html and css.
+The card art was drawn by hand and coloured in photoshop.

+This app can be used when playing the role playing game [Itras By][itra].
 <iframe height='500' width='100%' scrolling='no' title='Progressive Web app'
 src='https://haakenlid.github.io/cards/'
 frameborder='no'  allowfullscreen='true' style='width: